BrendaHub/monkov/README.md

 The blog pages on your website.

-You can customize the widgets, the themes, the navigation menu and the personal informations.
+You can customize the widgets, the themes, the navigation menu and the personal information.

-More features are comming.
+More features are coming.

 #### Demo